Bisteca/ML_Match_Prediction/README.md

 This shows that accuracy improves significantly when reducing the problem to two classes, though the model loses realism in predicting draws.

-Feature importance:
-Models like XGBoost and LightGBM allow extraction of feature importance, which can be visualized using:

-- Bar charts for top features

-- SHAP summary plots for detailed interpretation

 ---
 ## 🖥️ **Streamlit App**